seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1042 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1043 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1036+6=1042
+//// 1037+6=1043

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 236 (2025, Friday, September 12th at 06:48 pm PST)
+//// File version: 237 (2025, Monday, September 15th at 07:52 pm PST)
-//// Line count (including blank lines and compiler line): 1,101
+//// Line count (including blank lines and compiler line): 1,102

 //// ----------------------------------------------------- \\\\